 Copies of the Final Review Draft of the Multi-Hazard Mitigation Plan for the Town of Shelburne were distributed to Town boards and officials, and to surrounding towns for review.
 Copies were made available at the Town Hall and the library, and a copy of the plan was also posted on the Town website for public review.
 Once reviewed and approved by MEMA, the plan was sent to the Federal Emergency Management Agency (FEMA) for their approval.
-FEMA approved the plan on [enter date], and on [enter date], the Shelburne Board of Selectmen voted to adopt the plan (see Appendix C).
+FEMA approved the plan on December 31, 2020, and on January 4, 2021, the Shelburne Board of Selectmen voted to adopt the plan.